 We will therefore try and go through their comments in both an honest and open manner.
-However, please carry out your own research as the truth is, as they say, is out there.
+However, please carry out your own research as the truth, as they say, is out there.

 This letter uses the following snippet from a trial transcript as evidence for their stance